videv93/fyp-fr/README.md

 - **LLM Integration**: Supports multiple LLM providers (OpenAI, Anthropic, Ollama) with automatic prompt format optimization.
 - **Agent Coordination**: Coordinates between analysis agents to provide comprehensive vulnerability assessments and exploit recommendations.
 - **Model Flexibility**: Configure different models for each agent based on task complexity and performance requirements.
+- **Project Context Analysis**: Employs an LLM-powered agent to analyze inter-contract relationships and provide contextual insights for vulnerability detection.
+- **Multi-Contract Analysis**: Supports the analysis of multiple contracts within a project, identifying potential vulnerabilities arising from their interactions.

 ## Architecture